 With its narrative unfolding in the fictional town of Twin Peaks, Washington, the show employed a melodramatic portrayal of eccentric characters, a haunting soundtrack, and it pioneered the trend of accomplished cinematography now commonplace in today’s television dramas.
 The property was revived recently for a sequel, including a third and fourth season.

-After becoming one of the most-watched television programs in the US, audience ratings declined in the second season after the main crime—the murder of homecoming queen Laura Palmer—was resolved, and subsequent story lines becoming more obscure causing the public to lose interest.
+After becoming one of the most-watched television programs in the US, audience ratings declined in the second season after the main crime—the murder of homecoming queen Laura Palmer—was resolved, and subsequent storylines became more obscure causing the public to lose interest.
 Lynch directed the sequel season 3 and it premiered in 2017—and there is further interest in a season 4.
 (1990)

-Today is the anniversary of the Buddha’s birth—born Siddhartha Gautama, the founder of Buddhism, the fourth largest religion in the world.
+Today, Japan celebrates the fixed day of the anniversary of the Buddha’s birth.
+Born Siddhartha Gautama or Shakyamuni, the sage of Shakyas, he is the founder of Buddhism, the fourth-largest religion in the world.
 Visitors to shrines on his birthday take an offering of fresh spring cherry blossom flowers.
+This year, most of Asia will celebrate Buddha’s Birthday in early May, but Japan always marks the day on April 8th.

 As a prince in northeastern India, he lived a life of luxury until, at the age of 29, he saw an old man, a sick man, and a family mourning their dead.
 Like all Hindus, the prince believed in reincarnation.
 The thought troubled him that people had to return to this world to suffer again, so he left his wife, child, luxurious lifestyle, and future role as a leader of his people, to search for an end to suffering.
 Continue reading… (563–483 BC)